sequenceiq/cloudbreak-docs/docs/aws/deployer.md

 ## Initialize Your Profile

-First, initialize `cbd` by creating a `Profile` file with the following content:
+First, initialize `cbd init` by creating a `Profile` file with the following content:

 ```
 export UAA_DEFAULT_SECRET='[SECRET]'